akitchen/XcodePreferences/README.md

-XCodePreferences
+XcodePreferences
 ================

-My current XCode preferences
+My current Xcode preferences

+Clone it and rake symlink:all to enjoy the purple darkness and also the keybindings.